nginx/unit-docs/source/configuration.rst

 To filter the files a :samp:`share` serves by their `MIME types
 <https://www.iana.org/assignments/media-types/media-types.xhtml>`__, define a
 :samp:`types` array of string patterns.
 They work like :ref:`route patterns
-<configuration-routes-matching-patterns>` but are matched to the MIME type of
+<configuration-routes-matching-patterns>` but are compared to the MIME type of
 each file; the request is served only if it's a :ref:`match
 <configuration-routes-matching-resolution>`: